aehng/Lecture-Notes/Module1/Lec07-Wed_Jan_25/README.md

 # [The Read, Eval, Print, Loop (REPL)](../REPL.md)

 The command shell and Python's REPL share a lot in common.
-Tricks you learn in one (i.e. shortcut keys, tab completion) work win the other.
+Tricks you learn in one (i.e. shortcut keys, tab completion) work in the other.

 ## TL;DR